fork-commit-merge/fork-commit-merge-web/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at niko.hoffren@gmail.com.
+If you have any questions about the repo, open an issue or contact us directly at devgallery.io@gmail.com

 ## License